|

 phones are usually locked and require that you use your home carrier's

 service.
 What does that mean?
-Again....large
+Again, large

 roaming

-What about the whole frequency
+about the whole

 thing?
-The

-frequency, measured in MHz (megahertz) of a phone can be compared to a
+frequency, measured in MHz (megahertz), of a phone can be compared to a

 language.
 The frequency, or language, of the phone must be